-Annual Retail Trade Survey
+Annual Retail Trade Survey (RETR)

-Detailed information for 2014
+Detailed information for 2021

-Data release - July 18, 2016
+Data release - February 20, 2023

 The survey is administered as part of the Integrated Business Statistics Program (IBSP).
-The IBSP program has been designed to integrate approximately 200 separate business surveys into a single master survey program.
-The IBSP aims at collecting industry and product detail at the provincial level while avoiding overlap between different survey questionnaires.
+The IBSP has been designed to integrate approximately 200 separate business surveys into a single master survey program.
+The IBSP aims at collecting industry and product detail at the provincial level while minimizing overlap between different survey questionnaires.
 The redesigned business survey questionnaires have a consistent look, structure and content.
-The integrated approach makes reporting easier for firms operating in different industries because they can provide similar information for each branch operation.
-This way they avoid having to respond to questionnaires that differ for each industry in terms of format, wording and even concepts.
-The combined results produce more coherent and accurate statistics on the economy.

 Reference period: The calendar year, or the 12-month fiscal period for which the final day occurs on or between April 1st of the reference year and March 31st of the following year.

 Collection period: March through September of the year after the reference period